 Although it is important to understand how to follow a healthy lifestyle prior to a diabetes diagnosis, it is crucial that once diagnosed, patients immediately receive DSM education from their general practitioners, nurses or be directed to DSM education programs (Hyman, 2011).
 This is crucial because post-diagnosis, patients embark on the journey of understanding what it takes to manage this new health condition (Hyman, 2011).
-They can often be overwhelmed by the many behavioural changes they may be asked to adopt immediately and maintain life-long (Hyman, 2011).
+They can often be overwhelmed by the many behavioral changes they may be asked to adopt immediately and maintain life-long (Hyman, 2011).
 However, given the diverse distribution of diabetes education programs across Ontario, a recent cohort study identified disparities in the utilization of DSM education programs (Cauch-Dudek et al., 2013).
 Despite the fact that these services are available some without direct patient charges and some without requiring physician referral, only one in five newly-diagnosed diabetes patients attended a DSM education program (Cauch-Dudek et al., 2013).
 In particular the study found that recent immigrants and people with lower SES were 40% less likely to attend self-management education programs than non-immigrants and those with higher SES (Cauch-Dudek et al., 2013).
 Interestingly, the study also identified that patients with many general practitioner visits prior to diagnosis were also less likely to attend (Cauch-Dudek et al., 2013).

 2.4 Diabetes Care Providers Delivery of DSM Education

 As mentioned previously, diabetes affects the health and overall wellbeing of an individual (Diabetes Canada, 2018).
 Therefore, to promote adherence to DSM practices, it is important to tailor these practices to meet the patient’s needs in a holistic approach which requires a diabetes care team comprising specialists from different fields (CDC, 2023).
 DCPs who typically form part of a care team encompass primary care providers, endocrinologists, registered dietitians and nurses, diabetes care specialists and pharmacists (CDC, 2023).
-Typically the primary care physician is the first point of contact responsible for confirming diagnosis of diabetes or pre-diabetes (CDC, 2023).
+Typically, the primary care physician is the first point of contact responsible for confirming diagnosis of diabetes or pre-diabetes (CDC, 2023).
 Primary Care Providers (PCPs) will establish a foundation for the patient by providing initial education about diabetes, how to manage it through lifestyle modifications and self-management (CDC, 2023).
 Their role is crucial in building a strong patient-DCP relationship and ensuring that patients receive timely referrals to specialists when required (CDC, 2023).
 The interaction between patients and DCPs involves a multifaceted psychosocial dynamic characterized by elements of vulnerability, trust, and authority within a health care setting (Honavar, 2018).
 The quality of health communication between the PCP and their patients can profoundly influence how patients interact with other diabetes care providers they encounter on their healthcare journey (Bohlman, Panzer, & Kind, 2005).